ERC725Alliance/erc725.js/docs/getting-started.md

 ---
-sidebar_position: 1.1
+sidebar_position: 1
 ---

 # Getting Started

 :::caution
-This package is currently in early stages of development, use only for testing or experimentation purposes.
+This package is currently in the early stages of development.
+Please use it for testing or experimentation purposes only.
 :::

-The `@erc725/erc725.js` package allows you to easily interact with the ERC-725 schemas.
+The `@erc725/erc725.js` package allows you to interact with the ERC-725 schemas easily.

 - GitHub repo: https://github.com/ERC725Alliance/erc725.js
 - NPM: https://www.npmjs.com/package/@erc725/erc725.js